Anthea Kerr Award

 Brad Fisher

-Senior Project Manager, Electrical, NSW Public Works
+Senior Project Manager, Electrical, NSW Public Works, Department of Primary Industries and Regional Development

 As the NSW Public Works Technical Electrical Advisor on the Cooler Classrooms Program, Brad was responsible for delivering air-conditioning systems, solar PV cells and electrical upgrades to approximately 1,200 schools.
 His determination, ability under pressure, willingness to go above and beyond and ability to think differently enabled the program to extend to approximately 100 additional schools than originally forecast.